Hourglass Body Proportions: Complete Measurements Guide (2026)

 The Key Proportions of an Hourglass Figure

-An hourglass body is defined by specific proportional relationships between three key measurements: bust, waist, and hips.
+An hourglass body is defined by specific proportional relationships between three key measurements: your bust, waist, and hips.
+Unlike other body shapes where these measurements taper gradually, hourglass figures have a distinctive curvy silhouette with a well-defined waist.

 Hourglass Proportion Requirements